pixel

 If you are injured while working on a job site, then a workers’ compensation claim can be brought for medical bills, a portion of your lost wages, and disability.
 However, third-party lawsuits can also be brought against other negligent parties that played a role in a saw or cutting accident.
 For example, the general contractor running a job site that fails to provide a saw with a proper functional guard can be held responsible for any injuries sustained in a saw accident.
 Some of the damages that can be brought against a party such as this include past pain and suffering and future pain and suffering.
 If you are injured as a result of a saw or cutting blade accident on a job site, you need to immediately call the “Bull” to ensure all of the necessary steps are taken to bring a third-party lawsuit and receive the compensation you deserve.

-If you or someone you know was the victim of a saw or cutting blade accident, you must immediately call the “Bull” and his experienced team of attorneys to ensure that all proper steps are taken, the responsible parties are held accountable, and maximum compensation is won.
-The deduction, drive, and relentless nature of the attorneys at the firm is unmatched in not only New York City, but throughout the rest of the country.
+If you or someone you know was the victim of a saw or cutting blade accident, you must immediately call the “Bull” and his experienced team of personal injury attorneys in NYC to ensure that all proper steps are taken, the responsible parties are held accountable, and maximum compensation is won.
+The deduction, drive, and relentless nature of the attorneys at the firm is unmatched not only in New York City but throughout the rest of the country.
 Remember, all initial consultations are free, and no fee is owed unless we win your case.
 At the Law Office of Michael S. Lamonsoff, winning is our only option.

 Languages Spoken